oracle-devrel/technology-engineering/data-platform/data-development/devops-database/README.md

 # Development & Operations (DevOps) for the Database and APEX
-Reviewed: "05.04.2024"

-## The development lifecycle is the process of periodically: (Development)
+The development lifecycle is the development process of periodically:
 - Selecting a set of bugs and features that will improve your app
-- Dividing up the work among teammates,and
+- Dividing up the work among teammates
 - Testing the result before releasing it to end users

-## Every development team's goal: (Operations)
+Every development team's operations goals are:
-- Steady,incremental progress against prioritized list of issues and ideas
+- Steady and incremental progress against a prioritized list of issues and ideas
-- Delivering a fewchange requests at a time to end users
-- Through a series of high-quality releases on a regular cadence
+- Delivering a few change requests at a time to end users, through a series of high-quality releases on a regular cadence

+Reviewed: 05.04.2024

 # Table of Contents